ericphanson/SDPAFamily.jl/docs/src/problematicproblems.md

-# Problematic Problems

-Unfortunately, we have not been able to successfully solve every problem that we have tried with one choice of parameters.
-We have chosen default parameter settings that we hope will work with a wide variety of problems.
+# Possible Issues and Troubleshooting

-We now demonstrate some common problems using [`Convex.jl#MathOptInterface`](https://github.com/ericphanson/Convex.jl/tree/MathOptInterface).
+We now demonstrate some current limitations of this package.

 ## Underflows

 This occurs when the precision used to represent the solution is not high enough compared to the internal precision used by the solver.
 This lack of precision can lead to catastrophic cancellation.

-For example, the following problem is taken from the `Convex.jl Problem Depot`, and is run with `TEST=true`, meaning the solution returned by the solver will be tested against the true solution.
+We now demonstrate this via [`Convex.jl#MathOptInterface`](https://github.com/ericphanson/Convex.jl/tree/MathOptInterface)'s `Problem Deopt`.
+This is run with `TEST=true`, meaning the solution returned by the solver will be tested against the true solution.
 In the following, SDPA-QD is used to solve the problem, and `Float64` numbers are used to represent the obtained solution, and the test fails.

 ```@setup convex
 using SDPAFamily, Test, SparseArrays